 - Druid: Wisdom-based prepared.
 Druids have a really neat spell list with a lot of really interesting options, but their low-level class features aren't helpful and they're really dependent on having high-level spells to make their spellcasting effective.
 I would take a Cleric with the Animal domain long before considering druid.

-- Oracle: Wisdom-based spontaneous.
-The only reason
+- Oracle: Charisma-based spontaneous.
+The primary reason

 to choose Oracle over Cleric is for Revelations.
 Some of them are fantastic without

 needing to scale based on Oracle class levels.
 However, you're still going to be

 a spell level behind cleric, which may be a deal-breaker for you.
 If you want to